- Outlook stops responding (hangs).

-Important Removing the profile will also remove associated data files.
+Removing the profile also removes associated data files.
 If you're not sure whether the data files are backed up or stored on a server, do not remove the profile.
 Instead, go to step 4.

 - Click Add.

-- In the Profile Name box, type a name for the profile.
+- In the Profile Name box, type a name for the new profile.